lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans3.md

 Now the original value `Ci,j` is encoded as one-hot format through `αi,j ⊕ βi,j` where ⊕ is the vector concatenation operator.

-Traditionally, the generator may not be trained well if there are imbalanced discrete variables as their minority categories can't be sampled evenly. <b>Train-by-Sample & Conditional Vector</b> is trying to evenly (but not necessary uniformly) explore all categories in each discrete variable during training process and recover the real data distribution during test.
+Traditionally, the generator may not be trained well if there are imbalanced discrete variables, because their minority categories can't be sampled evenly. <b>Train-by-Sample & Conditional Vector</b> is trying to evenly (but not necessary uniformly) explore all categories in each discrete variable during training process and recover the real data distribution during test.
 "Conditional vector" means, given a particular categorical value, its rows in the real data have to appear in the data sample.
-Generator trained by such conditional distributions is called as "conditional generator", which is why CTGAN is named as "conditional".
+Generator trained by such conditional distributions is called as "conditional generator", which is also why CTGAN is named as "conditional".

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/ctgan_cv.png" width="961" height="330" />